Key Takeaways

 Graffiti on walls, or unauthorized paint colors.

-After a tenant moves out, you have up to 30 days to return their security deposit, less any deductions.
 Some exemptions do exist, though.
 For example, you may need to return it within 15 days if the tenant moves out due to domestic violence.

 Conclusion